OPALE-dev/DcmSwift/README.md

         }
     }

-Load and print a DICOM SR as HTML:
+Load and print SR as HTML:

     if let dicomFile = DicomFile(forPath: dicomSRPath) {
         if let doc = dicomFile.structuredReportDocument {